 Can I search the Avery Index from home?
 On the road?

-Yes, if you are a Columbia University alumni or Library Friend.
-Click here.
-Click on Avery Index to Architectural Periodicals: Alumni Edition (EBSCO).
-You will be asked to authenticate yourself using an active Columbia alumni/Friends UNI and password.
+Yes, if you are a Columbia University alumni, click here to access the Avery Index: Alumni Edition (access via EBSCO).
+You will be asked to authenticate yourself using an active Columbia alumni UNI and password.

 If you are not a Columbia affiliate but your library subscribes to the Avery Index and allows remote searching using IP authentication, then you should be able to search from home, hotel or on the beach with wireless hotspots!